lapeyrade/nextjs-portfolio-blog-template/README.md

 ### Code Standards
 - Use TypeScript for all components and utilities
 - Follow Next.js 15 App Router conventions
-- Use TailwindCSS for all styling (no CSS modules or styled-components)
+- Use TailwindCSS v4 for all styling (CSS-first configuration)
 - Implement responsive design mobile-first
 - Use semantic HTML elements
 - Follow accessibility best practices